Fact-checked by the Snapmessages editorial team

 Can my messages be monitored if I use a VPN?

 A VPN encrypts your network traffic between your device and the VPN server, preventing network-level interception.
-However, a VPN does not protect against device-level monitoring by spyware already installed on your phone.
-If stalkerware is present on your device, it captures messages before they are transmitted — making the VPN irrelevant to that threat vector.
+It does not protect against device-level monitoring by spyware already installed on your phone.
+Stalkerware captures messages before they are transmitted, making the VPN irrelevant to that specific threat.
+VPNs like Mullvad and ProtonVPN are valuable tools, but they address a different attack vector than spyware removal tools do.

 Is it legal for my employer to read my personal messages on my work phone?